alavia/alavia.github.io/_posts/2018-07-29-cli_data_gem_project_i_did_that.markdown

 And for good reason.
 I learned so much having to build this app on my own.

 I wanted to build an app about something that I'm actually interested in, and since I love traveling and especially loved my  visits to Vancouver, I originally chose the website for Capilano Suspension Bridge Park.
 After spending a ridiculous amount of time trying to scrape that website, I met with a technical coach who said "whoever built this site really just didn't care."
 He was right.
 I didn't realize it when I chose the site, but it wasn't exactly the best for scraping and I decided to start a new project using a different website.
 Now I could say my time spent on the failed Cap Bridge project was a waste (and trust me, it was a LOT of time), but I think I actually learned a lot while struggling with it.
 When I switched to a new site, things came much more easily to me because I went over the same concepts (except in an unnecessarily complicated way) in my first project attempt.
-This brings me to my ACTUAL project...a gem called ["top_ten,"](https://github.com/alavia/top_ten) which teaches the user about Lonely Planet's Best in 2018 Top 10 Countries to Visit.
+This brings me to my ACTUAL project...a gem called ["top_ten,"](https://github.com/alavia/top_ten) which teaches the user about Lonely Planet's Best in Travel 2018 Top 10 Countries to Visit.

 Here's how it all went down...